 Understanding some best practices for staying safe on Venmo can help reduce your risk of identity theft and other scams:

 - Never share private information: Be cautious about sharing personally identifiable information (PII) with others, in person and online.
+Examples of this include your SSN, home address, or driver’s license.
 Remember, once something is online, it’s public.

 - Update privacy settings: Adjust Venmo’s privacy settings to “private” so only you and the other person involved in the transaction can see the details.

-- Don’t give out your Venmo handle to strangers: A Venmo handle is a unique identifier that connects you with other users.
+- Don’t share Venmo handles with strangers: A Venmo handle is a unique identifier that connects you with other users.
+Scammers can use it to send fake payments, impersonate buyers or sellers, and pressure you into refund or overpayment scams.
 Only give it to individuals you trust.

-- Enable 2FA: 2FA is an additional lock for your digital security.
-It provides an extra security layer, requiring a second form of identification when signing into an app like Venmo.
+- Enable 2FA: Two-factor authentication is an extra layer of security for your digital accounts and requires a second form of identification when signing into an app like Venmo.
+This can help keep your account secure if someone gets access to your password.

 - Use antivirus software: Antivirus software can help protect your devices from malware, hackers, and online scams.

-- Invest in identity protection: Robust fraud protection like LifeLock can help mitigate the fallout if you fall for a scam.
+- Invest in identity protection: Robust identity theft protection like LifeLock can help mitigate the fallout if you fall for a scam.

 How to report a Venmo scam